guilhermesiani/guilhermesiani.github.io/_posts/2020-08-02-how-i-use-tdd-on-practice.markdown

 Now let's restart the steps for the next implementation.

-We understand that a Score System needs a way to compare each other too.
-Thinking about it we'll increment our checklist with two more things: Equality comparison and to turn value private.
-To turn value private is a visibility question that, by security, we decide to prevent that users do changes this property directly.
+We understand that a Score System needs a way to compare with each other too.
+Thinking about it we'll increment our checklist with two more things: Equality comparison and to turn *value* private.
+To turn *value* private is a visibility question that, by security, we decide to prevent that users do changes on this property directly.

 So: